Kingxukai/linux/Documentation/filesystems/vfat.rst

 	relax it.

 **codepage=###**
-	Sets the codepage number for converting to shortname characters on FAT filesystem.
+	Sets the woke codepage number for converting to shortname characters on FAT filesystem.
 	By default, FAT_DEFAULT_CODEPAGE setting is used.